aantron/markup.ml/doc/CONTRIBUTING.md

     the user, and finally...
 17. [`Markup`][main], [`Markup_lwt`][lwt], [`Markup_lwt_unix`][lwt_unix] – the
     public interface for operating all of the above machinery without going insane.
-This is where the CPS implementation is hidden.
+This is the part that hides the CPS implementation from the user.

 Almost everything is based directly on specifications.
 Most functions are commented with the HTML or XML specification section number they are